Urine Sugar Test and Normal Blood Sugar in Urine Chart

 The urine sugar test is done through a urine sample.
 The pathology lab will give you a urine glucose test kit, which consists of a cleaning wipe, a urine-collecting container, a pouch, and an instruction manual (not necessarily).

-Follow the below-given instructions for a germ-free urine sample collection:
+Follow the instructions below for a germ-free urine sample collection:

 • Properly wash your hands with soap and wipe them dry.